the1lab/1lab/src/1Lab/Data/Sum.lagda.md

 to-dec (inr ¬a) = no ¬a
 ```

-These helpers are clearly inverses, and thus constitute an equivalence:
+The proof that these functions are inverses is automatic by computation,
+and thus it can be shown they are equivalences:

 ```
 isEquiv-from-dec : {A : Type a} → isEquiv (from-dec {A = A})